Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Open Challenges

 \subsubsection{Proactive Information Seeking}

-In complex interactive settings such as medical diagnosis, troubleshooting, or tutoring, an ideal conversational agent should ask follow-up questions and guide the dialogue to gather missing information.
-Today’s general-purpose LLMs, however, are largely reactive — they answer questions when asked but rarely volunteer clarifying or exploratory queries unless explicitly prompted.
-This limits their effectiveness in diagnostic and problem-solving dialogues, where the burden of inquiry should not fall solely on the user.
-One challenge is that LLMs have been primarily trained on single-turn Q\&A or straightforward instruction-following, so they lack exposure to multi-turn dialogue policies (the strategy of when to ask, when to inform) \citep{chen2024learning}.
-Data for such scenarios is scarce, and models tend to default to giving an immediate answer even if the query is underspecified or potentially incomplete.
-For instance, in a medical context, a user might say “I feel sick,” and a good agent would ask about specific symptoms; many LLMs instead try to provide a diagnosis or generic advice without sufficient clarification.
-Some recent work attempts to teach LLMs to clarify and confirm (e.g. asking follow-ups in ambiguous text-to-SQL tasks \citep{chen2024learning}, but robust proactive dialogue behavior in arbitrary settings (medical, legal, technical diagnostics) is still an open challenge.
+In complex interactive settings such as medical diagnosis, troubleshooting, or tutoring, an ideal agent should proactively ask clarifying questions rather than passively answer.
+Most general-purpose LLMs, however, are largely reactive: trained primarily on single-turn Q\&A, they lack exposure to multi-turn dialogue policies governing when to ask versus when to inform \citep{chen2024learning}, and tend to produce immediate answers even to underspecified queries.
+In a medical context, a user stating ``I feel sick'' should prompt targeted symptom questions; most LLMs instead offer generic advice without seeking clarification.
+Some recent work addresses this in constrained settings such as ambiguous text-to-SQL tasks \citep{chen2024learning}, but robust proactive dialogue behavior across arbitrary domains remains an open challenge.

+Newer evaluations suggest that this problem is measurable rather than anecdotal.
+AskBench distinguishes missing-information from overconfidence settings and shows that models often skip necessary clarification even when doing so would improve final-task accuracy \citep{zhao2026askbench}.
+In high-stakes medical reasoning, MINT demonstrates that more than half of model answers are committed within the first half of a case, and accuracy improves substantially when the diagnostic question is delayed until enough evidence has accumulated \citep{fang2026holdlureselfcorrect}.
+Beyond Idealized Patients likewise shows that contradictory, inaccurate, or resistant patient behaviors destabilize consultation quality and expose a need for repair-oriented follow-up questions rather than immediate recommendations \citep{li2026beyondidealized}.